zhuyeqing5828/RESTF/README.md

 # RESTF
-A java RESTful frame for fun
+A java RESTful frame just for fun